JanssenProject/jans/docs/janssen-server/developer/agama/flows-navigation-ui.md

 Templates are expected to be written using [Apache FreeMarker](https://freemarker.apache.org/docs/index.html).
 This is a simple and highly productive language to produce HTML and other forms of output.
 By convention templates generating HTML markup in Agama should have the extension `ftlh`.
 Practically they will look and behave as regular HTML files.

 Developers are encouraged to take a peep at the [FreeMarker manual](https://freemarker.apache.org/docs/index.html) before trying to write their first pages.
 It usually boils down to produce the desired markup plus adding some placeholders for information that is dynamic.
 The key concept there is `Template + data-model = output` which is pretty natural.
-The sumation in this equation is generally referred to as "rendering a template" in this documentation.
+The summation in this equation is generally referred to as "rendering a template" in this documentation.

 ## Rendering